omeka/classic-enduser/docs/Plugins/Geolocation.md

 - *Default latitude*: set the center point of the map's latitude (North/South value), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default longitude*: set the center point of the map's longitude (East/West), in degrees.
 Using numbers after the decimal point will pinpoint the location more precisely.
 - *Default Zoom Level*: Use a whole number of 0 of greater.
 0 is the most zoomed out.
 A value of 15 will result in a map showing roughly one square mile
 - *Base Map*: select a map from the dropdown to serve as the base map in the display.
 All base maps except those served by MapBox can be [previewed courtesy of Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/).
+By default, this is set to OpenStreetMap-Standard.

 ![General settings for geolocation](../doc_files/plugin_images/geolocation_genset.png)